Omar Najmi

 Tenor

-for Best Classical Compendium at the 2025 Grammy Awards.
+Najmi is a featured soloist on Danaë Xanthe Vlasse’s album Mythologies II, which was nominated for Best Classical Compendium at the 2025 Grammy Awards.
+He premieres the work in 2026 with the Arkansas Symphony.
 He can also be heard as the title character in Hamlet and as a soloist in Who is Sylvia?, both with Navona Records, and in Centaur Records’ Enterprises of Great Pitch.
 He recently released his solo debut album Transformations, featuring a selection of romantic to modern classical songs including his own original song cycle More Than Our Own Caves.